 What are Mesenchymal cells?

-Mesenchymal cells are derived from what’s called Wharton’s jelly, a gelatinous substance which is found in the umbilical cord of newborns.
+Mesenchymal cells are derived from what’s called Wharton’s jelly, a gelatinous substance that is found in the umbilical cord of newborns.
 Both the mother and her baby are closely monitored throughout the pregnancy and are never subjected to discomfort or have side-effects as a result of donating the umbilical cord.
 Any cells processed must always uphold the highest standards as ruled by the FDA, as well as the American Association of Tissue Banks.

 In utilizing these brand-new, healthy cells into your body, your body is given in essence a fresh source of materials by which it can heal any number of injuries and conditions.
 It’s truly is like becoming young and having the ability to heal quickly again.